anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.rst

    protected
 -  Integrity of the deployment images must be checked, before starting deployment
--  Deployment must be done through a dedicated network (e.g. VLAN)
+-  Deployment must be done through a dedicated network (e.g., VLAN)
 -  When the deployment is finished, the deployment tool must be turned-off, if the tool is only dedicated to deployment.
 Otherwise, any access to the deployment tool must be restricted.